rfshelley/Documentation/smartapp-developers-guide/example-bon-voyage.rst

 from the user:

 - Which sensors to monitor
-- The mode to trigger when everyone is away
+- The Mode to trigger when everyone is away
 - A false alarm threshold
 - Who should be notified, and how